afrayedknott/exploreRiotAPI/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-I am building this end-to-end data pipeline to bring Riot Games account and match data to an analyzable state.
+I am building this end-to-end data pipeline to bring account and match data from the Riot Games Da API to an analyzable state.

 Pipeline flow:
 * Pull Ranked player profiles to provide seed data as recommended by Riot Games API developers and community members/managers on their Discord.